 Time for a quick brush up and change before dinner.
 Practically next door to our guesthouse is Tuckerman’s Tavern – no more driving for Mr Fletche today.
 There’s a short wait for a table but we grab drinks at the bar and are soon seated.
 Mr Fletche has some sort of chicken and peach concoction, whilst I opt for the half rack of ribs.
 If this is half, then I would hate to see a whole one.
-Our meals come with waffle fries…now these are divine!
-We valiantly tackle our way through the majority of our food…it’s a shame to waste any of those waffle fries…
+Our meals come with waffle fries.
+These are divine!
+We valiantly tackle our way through the majority of our food, after all it’d be a shame to waste any of those waffle fries.

 On the short walk back down an unlit road, we cannot fail to notice the amazingly clear night sky.
 We can make out constellations and planets.
 You don’t get these night skies back in Birmingham…

-Tomorrow…we finally get on our bikes!
-Oh, and we drive up the highest mountain in NE USA…
+Tomorrow, we finally get on our bikes!
+Oh, and we plan to drive up the highest mountain in NE USA.

 Ken’s entrée this morning consisted of eggs “any way you like”.
 Cue the embarrassing confession that the only way I like eggs is in cake.
 Still, a no-eggs breakfast of oatmeal with blueberries and dried cherries is rustled up with no problem.
 Mr Fletche has eggs.
 He is normal.